clearhanhui/ParquetLoader/readme.md

-# Parquet Dataloader
+# ParquetLoader

 This project is inspired by [litdata](https://github.com/Lightning-AI/litdata).
-It implements a PyTorch Parquet dataset and dataloader that support streaming and distributed loading.
+It implements a torch dataset and dataloader that support streaming and distributed loading parquet dataset.

 It highlights in: